-Feminist: A woman or a man who believes in equal rights and opportunities for women and men.
+Feminist: A woman or a man who believes in equal rights and opportunities for women and men. participation of women in public life is very high.

 In our country, women still lag much behind men despite some improvement since Independence.
 Ours is still a male-dominated, PATRIARCHAL society.
 Women face disadvantage, discrimination and oppression in various ways: